ONLYOFFICE/Docker-CommunityServer/README.md

 This command will install ONLYOFFICE Community Server and all the dependencies it needs.

 ## Configuring Docker Image

+###Auto-restart

+To make Docker auto-restart containers on reboot, please use the --restart=always in the docker run command:

+	sudo docker run -i -t -d -p 80:80 --restart=always onlyoffice/communityserver

 ### Storing Data

 All the data are stored in the specially-designated directories, **data volumes**, at the following location: